rkt/rkt/app-container/SPEC.md

 If the image discovery process successfully returns an image, it will be compared as follows If the dependency specification has a hash, it will be compared against the image returned, and must match.
-Otherwise, the labels in the dependency specification are compared against the labels in the retrieved app image (i.e. in its AppImageManifest), and must match.
+Otherwise, the labels in the dependency specification are compared against the labels in the retrieved app image (i.e. in its ImageManifest), and must match.
 A label is considered to match if it meets one of three criteria:
-- It is present in the dependency specification and present in the dependency's AppImageManifest with the same value.
+- It is present in the dependency specification and present in the dependency's ImageManifest with the same value.
-- It is absent from the dependency specification and present in the dependency's AppImageManifest, with any value.
+- It is absent from the dependency specification and present in the dependency's ImageManifest, with any value.
 This facilitates "wildcard" matching and a variety of common usage patterns, like "noarch" or "latest" dependencies.
 For example, an AppImage containing a set of bash scripts might omit both "os" and "arch", and hence could be used as a dependency by a variety of different AppImages.
 Alternatively, an AppImage might specify a dependency with no hash and no "version" label, and the image discovery mechanism could always retrieve the latest version of an AppImage